Core Academic Subjects

 The Mathematics department is committed to helping each student achieve their potential, whilst fostering an enjoyment and enthusiasm for a fascinating subject.

-Students are entered for the International GCSE at Higher or Foundation level at the end of Key Stage 4, although there is the option for our most able students to take the IGCSE early in the November of Year 11.
+There is the option for our most able students to take the IGCSE early in the November of Year 11.
 These student can then go on to study AQA Further Mathematics.
 This is a particularly valuable opportunity for those wishing to pursue Mathematics at A level and beyond once they have left The Gregg School.
-Students are also able to take GCSE Statistics as an additional option in Year 10 or 11.

 We encourage the enjoyment of Mathematics and provide a varied and extensive enrichment program across all years.
 These activities and trips focus on providing greater depth about the subject in a real world context.
 Every year we have a high number of students who take part in the UKMT Challenges; many achieving Gold, Silver or Bronze awards for their efforts.